About us

 Iwi Māori Partnership Boards

-Te Kāhui Hauora is one of 11 Iwi Māori Partnership Boards (IMPBs) nationwide.
-IMPBs were established with iwi partners under the Pae Ora (Healthy Futures) Act 2022 and have legislative obligations to whānau in the rohe they serve.
+Te Kāhui Hauora is one of 15 Iwi Māori Partnership Boards (IMPBs) nationwide.
+IMPBs were established with iwi partners under the Pae Ora (Healthy Futures) Act (2022) to ensure the voices of whānau Māori are heard in healthcare decision making and to improve hauora outcomes for Māori.

 LEARN MORE